Ogiver12/Lenovo-T440s-Hackintosh/README.md

 </br>

 #
-Development is a bit comlex right now considering I don't have a working T440s.
+Development is a bit complex right now considering I don't have a working T440s.
 However, I am still maintaining this EFI so I will have the community test it and give feedback.

 <details>
 <summary><strong>Recent Changes ⌚️ </strong></summary>